NathanM117/giuseppe-pendragon/README.md

 ## Project Focus
 * Develop backend for an app in Java!
-* Learn a little about app development.
+* Learn a little about app development!
+* Execute object oriented principles!
 * Group Collaboration!!!

-## Project Background
+## Project Funcionality
-* College...
+* Create and load multiple user profiles based on user input.
+* Store data on food consumed by user as well as nutritional value.
+* Make end-of-week suggestions to user based on user profile.

 ## To Do...
 * Research health things
 * Think of how to store items...

-ex.
+Ex.
 ```
 // rough pseudo code...
 class Food {